nerds-odd-e/doughnut/docs/gitpod.md

 ### Preparation steps to run doughnut backend unit tests & cypress End-to-End tests

-- From the root of the `doughnut` codebase (this should be on path `/workspace/doughnut`), run `pnpm i --frozen-lockfile` to get End-to-End testing tooling setup.
+- From the root of the `doughnut` codebase (this should be on path `/workspace/doughnut`), run `pnpm --frozen-lockfile recursive install` to get End-to-End testing tooling setup.
 - From root of `doughnut` source path, execute `pnpm t` to execute the full headless cypress End-to-End test suite.

 ### Running java springboot unit tests